nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --tls-ticket-key-memcached=<HOST>,<PORT>

-    Specify  address of  memcached server  to store  session cache.
+    Specify address  of memcached  server to get  TLS ticket keys for  session resumption.
 This enables  shared TLS ticket key between  multiple nghttpx instances.  nghttpx does not set TLS ticket  key to memcached.
 The external ticket key generator is required.  nghttpx just gets TLS ticket  keys  from  memcached, and  use  them,  possibly replacing current set  of keys.
 It is up  to extern TLS ticket  key generator  to rotate  keys frequently.
 See "TLS SESSION  TICKET RESUMPTION" section in  manual page to know the data format in memcached entry.

+.. option:: --tls-ticket-key-memcached-address-family=(auto|IPv4|IPv6)

+    Specify address  family of memcached connections  to get TLS ticket keys.
+If "auto" is given, both IPv4 and IPv6 are considered.
+If "IPv4" is given,  only IPv4 address is considered.
+If "IPv6" is given, only IPv6 address is considered.

+    Default: ``auto``

 .. option:: --tls-ticket-key-memcached-interval=<DURATION>